The Adventures of the Wilderness Family: Plot

 While trying to find their way back to the cabin, Jenny and Crust are attacked by a pack of gray wolves who chase them down to a nearby lake and almost attack Jenny.
 Crust is able to fend the wolves off long enough for Skip to arrive in the nick of time and drive the pack away.
 Despite this frightening encounter, Jenny quickly recovers from the shock of what had happened and is brought home safe and sound.

 The next day, Skip and his family meet a friendly aging mountain man who introduces himself as Boomer.
 Boomer informs them that he had been a longtime partner and friend to Ol' Jake, Skip's uncle who lived in the same area where the Robinsons had built their cabin.
 Ol' Jake had been known to take extremely good care of the local wildlife in the area, including a friendly black bear named Samson he raised from a cub to a massive adult that was the same black bear that Skip and his family had encountered a few times before.
 Boomer also warns Skip and his family to keep a watchful eye for Three-Toes, a locally notorious grizzly bear that has been known to invade the properties of humans who are living in the mountains.
 Boomer is then forced to leave when the two bear cubs accidentally frighten away Boomer's mule Flora.

 Later on, while the family was out gathering a large bear walks into their cabin.
 Seeing it's a black bear, the children decide it must be Samson.
 Taking a risk, Skip follows Boomer's advice and "introduces himself".
 Thankfully it pays off and the bear, who turns out to be Samson, befriends the family and joins them for dinner.
 The family settles in further to their new life, gathering from the surrounding forests and spending time with their new animal friends and Boomer.

 One day, while Pat and Jenny are picking berries, they encounter Three-Toes; Crust manages to fend off Three-Toes while Pat retrieves Jenny, who suffered a massive shock.
 Skip goes to find Crust while tracking down Three-Toes.
 The following morning, Jenny's condition has gotten worse, Skip tries to call for help but the radio's batteries are dead, so he has to walk to get help.
 During a windstorm, Three-Toes tries to break into the cabin, but Pat tries to fend him off.
-Samson comes to the family's defence and engages Three-Toes in a brawl as Pat reloads the gun.
+Samson comes to the family's defense and engages Three-Toes in a brawl as Pat reloads the gun.
 Samson manages to hold the grizzly off long enough and Pat manages to shoot Three-Toes, killing him.
 Skip returns with a doctor, saying that Jenny's health is improving.
 Pat is still hesitant about staying but she agrees to adapt as this is a better life for her and her family.
 Boomer then shows up and comically loses his animal again, and the children run off to help him.